raddaway/KP-Figura/README.md

 Currently I am planning to make several more, in order of completion

-1. Hazmat suit
+1. Nightcrawler
-2. Hazzy
+2. Hazmat suit
-3. Nightcrawler
+3. Hazzy

 # Credits

-You are free to use and modify the model as you'd like, but if you want to share it elsewhere please give credit 🙏
+You're free to share or use my models however you'd like

 APIs used:
 - SquAPI (Squishy API by MrSirSquishy [https://github.com/MrSirSquishy/SquishyAPI] )